Best General Liability Insurance Companies for Small Businesses in Virginia

 3.99

-Unique pay-as-you-go coverage by the hour, day, week, or month with instant quotes.
-Ideal for Virginia freelancers and project-based businesses.
+Pay-as-you-go coverage by the hour, day, week or month with instant quotes; a good fit for Virginia freelancers and project-based businesses

 To do this, we evaluated over 20,000 business profiles, more than 2,500 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve Virginia businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to Virginia, see our full methodology.

 95%